humhub/humhub/protected/humhub/docs/guide/admin/security.md

 - Enable user approvals: `Administration -> Users -> Settings -> Require group admin approval after registration`
 - Make sure guest access is disabled: `Administration -> Users -> Settings -> Allow limited access for non-authenticated users (guests)`

-Keep up with the latest HumHub version
+Keep HumHub Up-To-Date
 ---------------------------------------

-As an admin you'll receive a notification when a new HumHub version has been released.
-We strongly recommend to always use the latest stable version when possible.
+As an admin you'll receive notifications about new HumHub releases.
+We strongly recommend to always update to the latest stable version if possible.
+Check the [automatic](updating-automatic.md) or [manual](updating.md) update guide for more information about updating your HumHub installation.

+Furthermore, you should regularly check the `Administration -> Modules -> Available Updates` section for module updates.

 We take security very seriously, and we're continuously improving the security features of HumHub.